|Object Title||Heheya Katsina|

 |Credit Line:||Wanamaker Expedition to the Southwest, R. Stewart Culin, 1901|

 Wooden Katsina doll.
-The face is painted white with multicolored zigzag lines above and below red-painted, downturned eyes.
+The face is painted yellow with multicolored zigzag lines above and below red-painted, downturned eyes.
 A "T" shape is painted in red in place of a nose.
 A patch of brown fur is attached to the top of the head and feathers are attached to the fur.
-Feathers are also attached to the back of the head.
-The body is painted orange with yellow around the shoulders and a cloth kilt is tied around the waist.
+The body is painted pink and yellow and a cloth kilt is tied around the waist.
 This figure is the Heheya (or Hehea) Katsina.
 (Colton, H. 1959 #34)

 You may also be interested in these objects: